queryluke/masseffect-5e-data/data/traits/hunter-mode.md

 ---
-id: hunter-mode
 name: Hunter Mode
+species: geth
 ---
 Geth were designed as lethal weapons and can activate subroutines to enhance their lethality.

 As an action, you can activate Hunter Mode, gaining the following benefits:

-- Increase movement by 2m.
+- Increase movement by <me-distance length="5" />.
 - +1 bonus to ranged and melee weapon attack rolls.

 <br>